|Version:||April 23, 2019|

 are used interchangeably for a drive that can be detached from

-In the name of generality (and sanity), this package's scripts use the more function-related "data" to mean the content copy kept on your phone (e.g., on internal storage or removable SD card), and "plug" to refer to the content copy on your attached USB drive (e.g., on flashdrive or portable SSD).
-The term "phone" crops up here too, but this guide applies to Android devices of all types.
+In the name of generality (and sanity), this package's scripts use the more function-related "data" to mean the content copy kept on your phone (e.g., on internal storage or removable SD card), and "plug" to refer to the content copy on your attached USB drive (e.g., on flashdrive or portable SSD); extrapolate as needed for your use cases.
+The term "phone" crops up informally here too, but this guide applies to Android devices of all types.